ryouze/aegyo/README.md

 ## Motivation

-When I was learning Japanese kana, I liked the idea of cramming the characters into my head by repeatedly choosing the correct character from a set of options.
+When I was learning Japanese kana, I liked the idea of drilling the characters into my memory through pure brute-force repetition.
 I found an iOS app called [Kana School](https://apps.apple.com/us/app/kana-school-japanese-letters/id1214626499) that did exactly that.
-Unfortunately, no such app existed for Korean hangul, so I decided to make one myself.
+Unfortunately, no similar app existed for Korean Hangul, so I decided to create one myself.

-Nothing beats pure brute force memorization.

 ## Features